bridgecrew-perf6/coolstart/README.md

 # Static

-Static is an 11ty starter deployed on Netlify.
+Static is an 11ty starter built with Snowpack and deployed on Netlify.

 ## Get Started